Paul Kan Man-Lok: Career

 He is credited with having developed the world's first Chinese and multi-lingual wireless communication software/system in 1987 and is renowned as the "Father of Multi-lingual Messaging" for pioneering the wireless communication transmission software in various languages.
-He has made significant contributions to the information technology industry in both Hong Kong and China over the last 39 years and is currently the Chairman of three information technology companies (Champion Technology Holdings, Kantone Holdings and Digital Hong Kong.com) which are listed on the Hong Kong Stock Exchange.
+He has made significant contributions to the information technology industry in both Hong Kong and China over the last 39 years and was formerly the chairman of three information technology companies (Champion Technology Holdings, Kantone Holdings, and Digital Hong Kong.com) which are listed on the Hong Kong Stock Exchange.
 The total asset value of the three companies exceeds 6 billion dollars.
-He is also an Independent Non-executive Director of CLP Holdings Ltd.
+He is also an independent non-executive director of CLP Holdings Ltd.

+Kan resigned from his board positions in Champion Technology and Kantone Holdings in September 2016.
+In November 2020 he was arrested along with seven other people connected to Champion Technology and Kantone Holdings in relation to an HK$8.5 billion false accounting case involving the two firms.
+According to a statement by Hong Kong Exchanges and Clearing, the two firms purchased 371 cultural products such as Tianhuang stones, constituting 92% of the firms' total assets as of June 2016, but the firms could not prove that any professional appraisal or authentication of the assets in question had been carried out.
+Subsequent to an expert appraisal of the objects in question, in 2017 and 2018 the firms had impairment losses of over HK$8.4 billion in 2017 and 2018.

+Other activities

-Paul Kan is currently Chairman of Hong Kong IT Alliance; Chairman of the Hong Kong Information Technology Industry Council; Chairman of Information and Communications Technology Services Advisory Committee, HKTDC; Chairman of ICT Working Group, the Hong Kong–United Kingdom Business Partnership; and Convener of the Hungarian–Hong Kong Innovative Business Council.
+Paul Kan is currently chairman of the Hong Kong IT Alliance; Chairman of the Hong Kong Information Technology Industry Council; Chairman of Information and Communications Technology Services Advisory Committee, HKTDC; chairman of ICT Working Group, the Hong Kong–United Kingdom Business Partnership; and convener of the Hungarian–Hong Kong Innovative Business Council.